History & Tradition

 1957 - Nardin Academy celebrates its 100th anniversary.

-1962 - A new high school wing and chapel open on Cleveland Avenue.
+1962 - A new upper school wing and chapel open on Cleveland Avenue.

 1963 - Miss Irene Murphy, DHM, expands the school by establishing the first Montessori program in WNY.